Polygraphs of finite derivation type: Rewriting properties of 2 -polygraphs

-Let $\Sigma$ be a terminating $2$-polygraph, equipped with a total termination order $\leq$.
-The \emph{Knuth-Bendix's completion of $\Sigma$} is the $2$-polygraph $\check{\Sigma}$ obtained by the following process.
-We start with $\check{\Sigma}$ equal to $\Sigma$ and with $B$ equal to the set of critical branchings of $\Sigma$.
-If $B$ is empty, then the procedure stops.
+Let~$\Sigma$ be a terminating $2$-polygraph, equipped with a total termination order~$\leq$.
+A \emph{Knuth-Bendix completion of~$\Sigma$} is a $2$-polygraph~$\check{\Sigma}$ obtained by the following process.
+We start with~$\check{\Sigma}$ equal to~$\Sigma$ and with~$\Br$ equal to the set of critical branchings of~$\Sigma$.
+If~$\Br$ is empty, then the procedure stops.
 Otherwise, it picks a branching

-in $B$ and it performs the following operations: \begin{enumerate} \item It computes $2$-cells $f':v\dfl\rep{v}$ and $g':w\dfl\rep{w}$ of $\check{\Sigma}^*$, where $\rep{v}$ and $\rep{w}$ are normal forms for $v$ and~$w$, respectively, as in the following diagram:
+in~$\Br$ and it performs the following operations: \begin{enumerate} \item It computes $2$-cells $f':v\dfl\rep{v}$ and $g':w\dfl\rep{w}$ of~$\check{\Sigma}^*$, where~$\rep{v}$ and~$\rep{w}$ are normal forms for~$v$ and~$w$, respectively, as in the following diagram:

-\item It tests which (in)equality $\rep{v}=\rep{w}$ or $\rep{v}>\rep{w}$ or $\rep{v}<\rep{w}$ holds, corresponding to the following three situations, respectively:
+\item It tests which (in)equality~$\rep{v}=\rep{w}$ or~$\rep{v}>\rep{w}$ or~$\rep{v}<\rep{w}$ holds, corresponding to the following three situations, respectively:

-If $\rep{v}\neq\rep{w}$, the procedure adds the dotted $2$-cell $\alpha$ of the corresponding situation to $\check{\Sigma}$ and all the new critical branchings created by $\alpha$ to $B$.
+If~$\rep{v}\neq\rep{w}$, the procedure adds the dotted $2$-cell~$\alpha$ of the corresponding situation to~$\check{\Sigma}$ and all the new critical branchings created by~$\alpha$ to~$\Br$.

-\item It removes $(f,g)$ from $B$ and restarts from the beginning. \end{enumerate} If the procedure stops, it returns the $2$-polygraph $\check{\Sigma}$.
-Otherwise, it builds an increasing sequence of $2$-poly\-graphs, whose limit is denoted by~$\check{\Sigma}$.
-Note that, if the starting $2$-polygraph $\Sigma$ is already convergent, then the Knuth-Bendix's completion of $\Sigma$ is $\Sigma$.
+\item It removes~$(f,g)$ from~$\Br$ and restarts from the beginning. \end{enumerate} If the procedure stops, it returns the $2$-polygraph~$\check{\Sigma}$.
+Otherwise, it builds an increasing sequence of $2$-polygraphs, whose limit is denoted by~$\check{\Sigma}$.
+Note that the resulting $2$-polygraph may depend on the order of examination of the critical branchings.
+Also, if the starting $2$-polygraph~$\Sigma$ is already convergent, then the Knuth-Bendix completion of~$\Sigma$ is~$\Sigma$.
+By construction, the $2$-polygraph~$\check{\Sigma}$ is convergent and, since all the operations performed by the procedure are Tietze transformations, it is Tietze-equivalent to~$\Sigma$:

-\begin{theorem}[\cite{KnuthBendix70}] The Knuth-Bendix's completion $\check{\Sigma}$ of a $2$-poly\-graph~$\Sigma$ is a convergent presentation of the category~$\cl{\Sigma}$.
-Moreover, the $2$-polygraph $\check{\Sigma}$ is finite if, and only if, the $2$-polygraph $\Sigma$ is finite and if the Knuth-Bendix's completion procedure halts. \end{theorem}
+\begin{theorem}[\cite{KnuthBendix70}] Any Knuth-Bendix completion~$\check{\Sigma}$ of a $2$-polygraph~$\Sigma$, equipped with a total termination order, is a convergent presentation of the category~$\cl{\Sigma}$.
+Moreover, the $2$-polygraph~$\check{\Sigma}$ is finite if, and only if, the $2$-polygraph~$\Sigma$ is finite and the Knuth-Bendix completion procedure halts. \end{theorem}

-Indeed, by construction, the $2$-polygraph $\check{\Sigma}$ is convergent and, since all the operations performed by the procedure are Tietze transformations, it is Tietze-equivalent to $\Sigma$.